 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-In compliance with Section 135 of the Companies Act 2013 read with the Companies(Corporate Social Responsibility Policy) Rules 2014 and the related noti cations /circulars / guidelines issued by MCA the Bank has established a Corporate SocialResponsibility (CSR) Committee.
-The statutory disclosures on the committee composition anda Report on CSR activities undertaken during the year is annexed as Annexure V to thisreport.
+In compliance with the Section 135 of the Companies Act 2013 read with the Companies(Corporate Social Responsibility Policy) Rules 2014 and the related noti ications /circulars / guidelines issued by MCA the Bank has established Corporate SocialResponsibility (CSR) Committee.
+The Bank has established CUB Foundation a non-pro itentity to identify recommend and oversee the CSR initiatives of the Bank.

 Corporate Governance of the Bank is an ethically driven business process that rests onthe fundamental pillar of high ethical values aimed at enhancing organization's brand andreputation and to protect the interests of all the stakeholders by taking ethical businessdecisions.
 The Bank is committed to achieving the highest standards of CorporateGovernance and also adheres to the Corporate Governance requirements set by the Regulators/ applicable laws.
 Accordingly the Board functions as trustees of the shareholder's andseeks to ensure that the long term economic value for its shareholders is achieved whilebalancing the interest of all the stakeholders.

 A detailed section on Corporate Governance standards followed by the Bank as per SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 Companies Act 2013and rules made there under alongwith Certi icate of Compliance from the Statutory Auditorsare disclosed separately forming part of this report.